Review and recipes for Kong dog toys.

 Cottage cheese.
 On its own, or mixed with tuna.

 Raw mince.
-Good for freezing.
+(Good for freezing).

 Freezing a Kong is a good way to make them last longer.
 A frozen Kong is great as a refreshing treat in hot weather too.
-Use onion and salt free stock and you have a fantastic tasting doggy lollipop that your dog will relish!
+Use onion and salt free stock and you have a fantastic tasting doggy lollipop that your dog will relish.

-I was really impressed with the instant effectiveness of the Kong.
-For dogs with mild separation anxiety, Kongs can be really helpful.
-Kongs are also great for helping dogs to settle when visitors come round.
-They are brilliant to keep puppies occupied for a while too.
+For dogs with mild separation anxiety, Kong toys can be really helpful.
+They are also great for helping dogs to settle when visitors come round, or for keeping puppies occupied for a while.

 Final thoughts.